 Usually, tax avoidance schemes and unethical umbrella companies will not have much history.
 These types of businesses pop up overnight and target vulnerable workers over a short space of time.
 Once they’ve made some money, they tend to shut down almost instantaneously – before HMRC finds them.
 It’s an excellent idea to avoid an umbrella company if they’ve only been around for a matter of months.

-Have a look on Companies House and see who the directors are of the umbrella company you’re interested in using.
+Search the Companies House database and see who the directors are of the umbrella company you’re interested in using.
 Do they have a history of success, or are they completely new to running a business?

 The company has been issued a Scheme Reference Number (SRN) by the government